r-krasovskiy/r-krasovskiy/README.md

 <p>I’m currently learning Python with some application in data science - statistical analysis and machine learning.
   <br>My accomplished and current projects are listed in the table below with links at appropriate datasets and scripts.
 I assume they will be pretty useful to other newbies becouse cover most of common problems and solutions especially in different business fields (clusterization, forecasting, modelling etc.)
 </p>
 <p>P.S.: I have also some experience with JS.
-Apropriate repositories can be found at my GitHub as well.</p>
+Apropriate repositories can be found below as well.</p>

 <br>